matthew-davis/bliss-keyboard/README.md

 ### Tasks
 * Keyboard
-  * Create indicator menu
   * Confirm all indicators are used in the final menu for a character
   * When visible, look through every menu and group/order symbols
     * Roughly maneuver symbols into 15 groups of about 70
     * Count both Tier 2 and 3 together to get the 70 number
-  * Create key containers for words
-  * Capitalize first letters of definitions as well as removing underscores
-  * Add a little padding underneath symbols

 * Output